sudogooglex/TheInfiniteBlackTradingTool/README.md

 ------------------ v0.3 (02.08.2015) ------------------
 * Market History Analytics
-- Abandonned: Sniffer.
+- Abandoned: Sniffer.
 Reason : History archive gives only data for a fix day.
 Can't get last day with a curl script.
-- Abandonned: Filter items by rarity.
+- Abandoned: Filter items by rarity.
 Reason : AvgBidProfit sorter is enough.
 - Display a line for each rarity + a line for all rarity
 - Use the durability variable in graphs : pondarated price = price * durability / 100.
 - Display the item frequency graph